umbraco/UmbracoDocs/14/umbraco-cms/extending-backoffice/context-api/README.md

 This allows implementers to request a publishable context without needing to know the Type or how to identify the context.

 In detail, the Context API will search for the first API that matches the alias `My.Context.Token`, and not look further.
-If the API meets the type discriminator, it will be returned, otherwise no response will be sent to the consumer.
+If the API meets the type discriminator, it will be returned, otherwise the consumer will never reply.

 ## Provide a Context API